oracle/python-cx_Oracle/doc/src/connection.rst

     time in seconds.
 The default value of 0 indicates that the subscription never expires.

-    The operations argument enables filtering of the messages that are sent (insert, update, delete).
+    The operations parameter enables filtering of the messages that are sent (insert, update, delete).
 The default value will send notifications for all operations.